jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 ## Environment variables

-Shell Environment Variables are special variables that contain information & configuration about the shell.
+Shell Environment Variables are special variables that contain information and configuration about the shell.
 System shell uses them when its needs to show you a prompt, run a command, or search what to run.
 Different operating system distributions have different environment variables and you can add yours if you need so; or want so!

 ### env